puppetlabs/puppet-vro-starter_content/README.md

 ## Introduction

-This repository provides starter Puppet content for the [Puppet plug-in for vRealize Automation](https://solutionexchange.vmware.com/admin/products/133777) (VRO and VRA).
+This repository provides starter Puppet content for the [Puppet plug-in for vRealize Automation](https://solutionexchange.vmware.com/admin/products/133777) (vRO and vRA).
 It shows you how Puppet code is organized to make self-provisioning easy and can create 5 different machine types out of the box:
 - Linux base server
 - Linux MySQL server
 - Linux web server
 - Windows base server
 - Windows web server

+It also provides two example [vRA Blueprints](https://github.com/puppetlabs/puppet-vro-starter_content/tree/production/blueprints) designed to work with the Puppet content.
+- PELinuxWebserverExample-composite-blueprint.zip
+- PEWindowsWebserverExample-composite-blueprint.zip

 Please see the [complete documentation](https://docs.puppet.com/pe/latest/vro_intro.html) for more information on how to install the Puppet plug-in and use the content provided in this repository.